acrylic texture mediums

 There is no single sure-fire method for varnishing over acrylic texture gels, because each painting can be so vastly different, depending on the type and amount of texture medium(s) used.
 Here are 2 suggestions that can help your varnishing process go more smoothly:

-- Use a spray varnish.
+- Use a spray varnish (buy on Blick: purchases support this site).
 A spray varnish, rather than a brush-on varnish, has a better chance of protecting your painting without causing cloudiness or bubbles.
 Be sure to use a spray varnish that is archival and non-yellowing, and follow all procedures outlined on the spray can, including safety instructions (such as varnishing in a well-ventilated area, ideally outdoors).

 - If you want to use a brush-on varnish, be sure to varnish slowly, covering a small amount of space at a time and analyzing the results as you go, studying the painting from various angles.
 Be on the lookout for tiny bubbles (foam) or a translucent milky-white cloudiness.
 If this occurs, stop and let the varnish dry and then take another look.
 Did the bubbles and cloudiness disappear?
 If so, it might be okay to continue.
 If not, try suggestion #1.